 CONFIDENTIAL - Suspected Money Laundering Reporting Form Please complete and send this to the MLRO using the details below.
-From (name): Department: Contact Details: DETAILS OF SUSPECTED OFFENCE [Please continue on a separate sheet if necessary] Name(s) and address(es) of person(s) involv College: ved, including re elationship with the Nature, value and timing of activity involved: Nature of suspicions regarding such activity: : Details of any enquiries you may have undertaken to date: Have you discussed your suspicions with anyone?
-And if so, on what basis?
-Is any aspect of the transaction(s) outstanding and requiring consent to progress?
-Any other relevant information that may be useful?
-Signed: Date: Do not discuss the content of this report with anyone you believe to be involved in the suspected money laundering activity described.
-To do so may constitute a 'tipping off' offence punishable by imprisonment and/or an unlimited fine.
+From (name): Department: Contact Details: DETAILS OF SUSPECTED OFFENCE [Ple necessary] ase continue on a separate sheet if Name(s) and address(es) of person(s) involved College: ved, including re lationship with the Nature, value and timing of activity involved: Nature of suspicions regarding such activity Details of any enquiries you may have unde rtaken to date: Have you discussed your suspicions with an yone?
+And if so , on what basis?
+Is any aspect of the transaction(s) outstandi ng and requiring consent to progress?
+Any other relevant information that may be u useful?
+Signed: Date: Do not discuss the content of this report involved in the suspected money launder constitute a 'tipping off' offence punishar unlimited fine. ring activity des scribed.
+To do so may

 MLRO Report (to be completed by MLRO only)

-Date report received: / / Date receipt of report ackr oort received: / / Date receipt of report acknowledged: / /
+Date report received: / / Date receipt of report ackno ort received: / / Date receipt of report acknowledged: / /

 Consideration of Disclosure: [Please continue on a separate sheet if necessary]

 Action plan:

 Outcome of consideration of Disclosure:

-Are there reasonable grounds for suspecting money laundering activity?
+Are there reasonable grounds for suspecting money laundering here reasonable grounds for suspecting money laundering activity?

-If there are reasonable grounds for suspicion, will a report be made to NCA?
+If there are reasonable grounds for suspicion, will a report be m NCA?
+YES/NO

 If yes, please record the date of report to the NCA and complete the details below:

 Date of report: / /

 Details of liaison with the NCA regarding the report:

 Notice Period: to

-Moratorium Period: to to
+Moratorium Period: to

 Is consent required from the NCA for any ongoing or imminent transactions that would otherwise be prohibited acts?
 If yes , please confirm full details below:

 Date consent received from NCA:

 Date consent given by you to employee:

 If there are reasonable grounds to suspect money laundering, but you do not intend to report the matter to the NCA, please set out below the reason(s) for non-disclosure:

 Date consent given by you to employee for any prohibited act transactions to proceed:

-Signed Date: / /
+Signed Date: 1 1

 THIS REPORT TO BE RETAINED FOR FIVE YEARS